 The wastewater reuse system has contributed to the reuse of roughly 84,000m³ of wastewater per year.

 Sustainable Cotton Production

-BCI is an NGO that aims for sustainable cotton production and is distinguished by its strategic approach, which establishes concrete targets, including efficient water use, reduction of pesticides, and improved profitability for commercial farms.
-Many global companies participate in this NGO, including Adidas, H&M, Ikea, Nike, and Levi’s.
+BCI is an NGO that comprehensively aims for sustainable cotton production and is distinguished by its strategic approach, in which it stablishes concrete targets, including efficient water use, reduction of pesticides usage, and improved profitability for commercial farms.
+Many global companies participate in BCI, including Adidas, H&M, Ikea, Nike, and Levi’s.

-Moving forward, the Group will continue to work toward reducing the environmental burdens it causes through sustainable procurement of raw materials.
+The Nisshinbo Group will continue to work toward reducing its environmental impact through the sustainable procurement of raw materials.